quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-upgrade-guide.md

  *
  * WARNING!
  * If you import anything from node_modules, then make sure that the package is specified
- * in package.json > dependencies and NOT in devDependencies
+ * in package.json > "dependencies" and NOT in "devDependencies"
  *
  * Example (injects window.myAPI.doAThing() into renderer thread):
  *